SlayemS/Marihacks-2023/README.md

+# Parktivities - MariHacks 2023

-# TO-DO: You need xampp for this (if you don't already have it, download it here https://www.apachefriends.org/download.html) and Follow the steps below:
+TO-DO: You need xampp for this (if you don't already have it, download it here https://www.apachefriends.org/download.html) and Follow the steps below:

 1 - Clone the Marihacks-2023 folder under your /xampp directory